The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – It’s up to you!

-How much time is spent in Port Campbell is dependent on your schedule, the weather, and the time of the year.
-It is a nice little town with some good walks around the coast, plenty of accommodation, and even a microbrewery…
+How much time you spend in Port Campbell depends on your schedule, the weather, and the time of year.
+It is a lovely little town with some good walks around the coast, plenty of accommodation, and even a microbrewery.

 During summer, when the daylight is so much longer, you could linger here a little while.
 If you are returning to Melbourne, check on Google maps what time your return to Melbourne will be and if it means driving in the dark.
 This is the most hazardous time to travel, especially after already driving hours to get here.